toggenation/gmail-email-send/README.md

 composer create-project --prefer-dist cakephp/app:~5.0 gmail-oauth-send
 ```

-You can install this plugin into your CakePHP application using [composer](https://getcomposer.org).
+Install this plugin into your CakePHP application using [composer](https://getcomposer.org).

-The recommended way to install composer packages hosted on Github is:

 Add the following to `composer.json`